A partial defense of algebraic relationalism: Cases for Algebraicism

-These difficulties are addressed by the technique of natural operators in category theory, which is a convenient tool for constructing algebraic structures (Kolar et al[1993]).
-More detailedly, we first conceptualize a physical field as a functor $\mathcal{F}$ (equipped with a Lagrangian encoding its dynamical information).
-In pre-algebraic terms, a field functor is a functor from a customizable category of `spacetime' (in which the objects are certain representations of spacetime such as manifolds and the maps are certain transformations between them such as diffeomorphisms) to category of sets, assigning to every (say) manifold a set of field configurations, which commutes with diffeomorphisms between manifolds (this follows from the definition of a functor).
-The reason why the assignments should commute with diffeomorphisms (that is, why fields should be conceptualized as functors) is that a physical field should be diffeomorphically invariant.
+These obstacles are overcome by the technique of natural operators in category theory, which is a convenient tool for constructing algebraic structures (Kolar et al. [1993]).
+This is roughly how it works.
+We first conceptualize a physical field as a functor $\mathcal{F}$ (equipped with a Lagrangian encoding its dynamical information).
+In pre-algebraic terms, a field functor is a functor from a customizable category of `spacetime' (in which the objects are certain representations of spacetime such as manifolds and the maps are certain transformations between them such as diffeomorphisms) to category of sets, assigning to every spacetime a set of field configurations.
+It follows from the definition of a functor that the field functor commutes with diffeomorphisms (or morphisms in general) between spacetimes, which is desirable because a physical field should be diffeomorphically invariant.
+(This is why fields should be conceptualized as functors in the first place.)
 For example, consider the category consisting of all coordinate representations of Minkowski spacetime as its objects and all Lorentz transformations as its maps.
-A real-valued scalar field, then, is a functor that specifies a smooth function for every coordinate representation of Minkowski spacetime that commutes with Lorentz transformation.\footnote{Note that in this approach we still talk about scalar fields, since the example of a scalar field is frequently used in physics because of its simplicity.
-The problem of Einstein algebras is not involving scalar fields per se, but that the scalar field is indispensable and we do not know how to generalize the formalism if we want to appeal to different fields. } This way, the Lorentzian invariance is built into the description of the field (the scalar field is not represented by a single smooth function but all of them related by Lorentz transformations).
+A real-valued scalar field, then, is a functor that specifies a smooth function for every coordinate representation of Minkowski spacetime that commutes with Lorentz transformation.\footnote{Note that in this approach I am still talking about scalar fields because the example of a scalar field is a simple heuristic example frequently used in physics.
+The problem of Einstein algebras is not involving scalar fields per se, but that the scalar field is indispensable to the formalism, i.e., it does not give a recipe of how to generalize the formalism to different fields. } This way, Lorentz invariance is built into the description of the field, namely that the scalar field is not represented by a single smooth function but all of them related by Lorentz transformations.